kyle-mckay/random-password/README.md

 # random-password

-This repo is a fork of the original `random-password` php script created by Chrisitian Haensel.
+This repo is a fork of the original `random-password` php [script/gist](https://gist.github.com/joshhartman/1507069/forks) created by Chrisitian Haensel.
 The purpose of this repo is to take this script and convert it into other scripting languages for easy execution.

 ## Original Credits
 ``` php